cdiggins/heron-language/README.md

 # Heron Programming Language

+See a demo of 3D geometry in thre browser at: [https://cdiggins.github.io/heron-language](https://cdiggins.github.io/heron-language)

-Heron is a small cross-platform language being designed for ease of use, performance, and safety with a JavaScript like syntax.
+Heron is a small cross-platform language designed for ease of use, performance, and safety with a JavaScript like syntax.
+Heron emphasizes pure functional programming code, but looks like a traditional imperative or object-oriented code.

+## Heron Design Principle

 Heron is intended as a language for expressing libraries of algorithms, that can be reused within other languages as opposed to a language for writing full applications.

-Heron is a fully statically typed language that does not require type annotations in the majority of cases, so it looks and feels like a dynamic language, with the potential efficiency, safety, and tooling of a compiled language.
+Heron is a fully statically typed language that does not require type annotations in most cases (it supports type inference), so it looks and feels like a dynamic language, with the potential efficiency, safety, and tooling of a compiled language.

 The Heron design is influenced most heavily by JavaScript, Haskell, C#, Scala, GLSL, and Scheme, but other languages play a role as well.
 Heron has a powerful module system built into the language, and a language versioning scheme for maintaining backwards compatibility while the language evolves.